 Kenneth Simmons (Advisory Member)

 Kenneth began his professional career as a military policeman in the US Army in 1989, and has 22 years of service (12 active and 10 reserve).
 He transitioned to the Retired Reserve in 2011.
 Kenneth began a career with the Department of Public Safety in 2002 and started working at the capitol in 2006.
 In 2012, Kenneth earned a Bachelor of Arts degree in Political Science from American Military University.
 Kenneth enjoys music as a hobby and has been fortunate enough to play in several local bands.
 Kenneth is married with 3 children (Justin-27, Casey-23, and Christy-21).
 He met his wife, Sue, while stationed in the Republic of Korea (S. Korea).

-Tim Urban (Community Outreach)
+Tim Urban (President)

 Tim Urban is an active, licensed landscape architect and small business owner.
 Tim earned his Master of Landscape Architecture from Texas A&M University and has two decades of expertise in native and adaptive flora, park and trail master planning, landscape compliance and mitigation.
 His experience ranges from boutique design-build to multi-disciplinary engineering consulting firms in the Austin area.
 Tim also taught landscape design and construction classes for a number of years at Austin Community College.
 In 2013, with the encouragement of his wife Cynthia, an art teacher and their three children, Tim created Urban Landforms Landscape Architecture Studio, located in Georgetown.
 Tim is a hands-on owner and manages projects from conception to construction.
 Mr. Urban provides technical expertise for stakeholder design teams, successfully facilitating the solicitation of community input.